andrei-ng/docker-xenial-with-terminator-zsh/README.md

 * [Oh My ZSH](http://ohmyz.sh/) is installed and configured for the non-root user
 * docker containers are launched with [`terminator`](https://gnometerminator.blogspot.nl/p/introduction.html) as the default application (`gnome-terminal` could have been used as well)
 * host mounted volumes are re-bound to a `data` folder within the container's user `$HOME` folder
+* bash complementation for Docker image names when using <TAB> in combination with `./run.sh` in a terminal running `bash`

 ### Purpose